LibraryOfCongress/seeing-lost-enclaves/research/images.md

 ## Online image search

 I used Google and DuckDuckGo to image search by keyword, and these search terms can work for online archives as well.
 You may have to skim through hundreds of photos.
 DuckDuckGo's image search links to the full resolution image from each result, making it easier to find the original images.
-These search terms can also work in the Library of Congress's various search systems, such as the [Prints and Photos Division search](https://www.loc.gov/photos/).
+These search terms can also work in the Library of Congress's various search systems, such as the [The Prints & Photographs Online Catalog](https://loc.gov/pictures/).
 See _Starting points_ on the [Bibliography page](bibliography.md) for more places to search for imagery.

 ![A screenshot of Duck Duck Go image search for the phrase "empire street providence 1914" showing a range of photos of buildings, both black and white and colorized.](images/images-image-search.png)